Healthy intervention: fitness, physical activity and metabolic syndrome results.

 Sommaire de l'article

-PURPOSE: This study aimed to assess the effect of the HEALTHY intervention on the metabolic syndrome (Met-S), fitness, and physical activity levels of US middle-school students.
+PURPOSE: To assess the effect of the HEALTHY intervention on the metabolic syndrome (Met-S), fitness and physical activity levels of US middle school students.

-RESULTS: At baseline, 5% of the participants were classified with Met-S, with two-thirds of the males and one-third of the females recording below average baseline fitness levels.
-Control group participants reported 96 min of MVPA at baseline with 103 min reported by the intervention group.
-There were no statistically significant (P < 0.05) differences in Met-S, fitness, or MVPA levels at the end of the study after adjustment for baseline values and confounders.
-There were no differences in any ethnic, obesity, or ethnic × obesity subgroups for either gender.
+RESULTS: At baseline, 5% of the participants were classified with Met-S, with two thirds of the males and one third of the females recording below average baseline fitness levels.
+Control group participants reported 96 minutes of MVPA at baseline with 103 minutes reported by the intervention group.
+There were no statistically significant (p<.05) differences in Met-S, fitness or MVPA levels at the end of the study after adjustment for baseline values and confounders.
+There were no differences in any ethnic, obesity or ethnic by obesity sub-groups for either gender.

 CONCLUSIONS: The HEALTHY intervention had no effect on the Met-S, fitness or physical activity levels.
 Approaches that focus on how to change physical activity, fitness and Met-S using non-school or perhaps in addition to school based components need to be developed.Clinical Trial Registration Information: NCT00458029.